nabeelarif/minimal-mistakes/_posts/2016-12-7-xcode8-to-xcode7-downgrade.md

 ---
-title: "Downgrade from XCode 8 to XCode 7"
+title: "Downgrade UI Files from XCode 8 to XCode 7"
-excerpt: "Downgrade from XCode 8 to XCode 7"
+excerpt: "Downgrade UI Files from XCode 8 to XCode 7"
 tags:
 - xcode8
 - xcode7